 Kyla's doctoral research has been primarily funded by a Joseph-Armand Bombardier Canada Graduate Scholarship from the Social Sciences and Humanities Research Council of Canada (SSHRC), valued at $105,000.
 Throughout her PhD studies, she has returned to Germany numerous times as a Visiting Researcher.

-After completing a BA (hons.) in philosophy, political science and French, Kyla Bruff completed her MA through the prestigious Erasmus Mundus Europhilosophie program, fully funded for two years by the European Commission.
-Through this program, she studied at Université Toulouse II, Bergische Universität Wuppertal, and Universität Bonn, the latter at which she wrote her thesis on Herder’s Spinozism in Schelling’s early thought under the supervision of Prof. Michael Forster.
-Over the past three years, she has presented at more than 15 international conferences and workshops in French and English.
+Kyla completed her MA through the prestigious Erasmus Mundus Europhilosophie program from 2012-2014, fully funded for two years by the European Commission.
+Over the course of this program, she studied at Université Toulouse II, Bergische Universität Wuppertal, and Universität Bonn, the latter at which she wrote her thesis on Herder’s Spinozism in Schelling’s early thought under the supervision of Professor Michael Forster.

 Kyla also holds a BA (hons.) in Philosophy, Political Science (second major) and French (minor) from Memorial University.
 Her hobbies are learning languages and playing ice hockey.